teye/zillinka/external-adapters/rhine_gauge/README.md

 # Chainlink NodeJS External Adapter To Fetch Rhine River Pegel Level

-Fetches the gauge level of river Rhine at Kaub station at a given date at noon (UTC + 1 or +2 (day light saving time), i.e. central Europe standard (or day light saving) time), see ""https://www.pegelonline.wsv.de/".
+Fetches the gauge level of river Rhine at Kaub station at a given date at "noon", see https://www.pegelonline.wsv.de/.
 The date is a parameter given as a string in the format "yyyy-mm-dd".
 The adapter then writes the gauge level to an oracle contract on the Zilliqa blockchain.

 To run the adapter there are three possibilities: